jasonLaster/backbone.wreqr-radio/README.md

 var someChannel = Backbone.radio.channel( 'lala' );

 // Create the hash of events and their callbacks.
 The callback can
-// either be the name of a function on `this`, or the function itself var ventsHash = {
+// either be the name of a function on the channel, or the function itself var ventsHash = {
   'something:happened': 'fnName',
   'somethingElse:happened': this.callbackFn